 Springfield is a larger medium-sized city located in the state of Oregon.
 With a population of 63,230 people and 18 constituent neighborhoods, Springfield is the ninth largest community in Oregon.

-Springfield is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Springfield is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Springfield is a city of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Springfield who work in office and administrative support (14.06%), sales jobs (9.77%), and food service (7.82%).

 Springfield has a lot of people who ride the bus to and from work.
 In fact, for its size, Springfield has quite a high level of public transit users.
 Springfield’s need for inexpensive transportation options for its citizens is quite high.

-The education level of Springfield citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-17.82% of adults 25 and older in Springfield have a college degree.
+In terms of college education, Springfield is nearly on par with the US average for all cities of 21.84%: 17.82% of adults 25 and older in Springfield have a bachelor's degree or advanced degree.

 The per capita income in Springfield in 2018 was $23,779, which is lower middle income relative to Oregon and the nation.
 This equates to an annual income of $95,116 for a family of four.
 However, Springfield contains both very wealthy and poor people as well.